Erik Steimle Appointed to the National Hydropower Association Board of Directors

 Rye Development, the leading U.S. developer of pumped storage, is excited to announce it has submitted a Draft License Application to the Federal Energy Regulatory Commission (FERC) for the 287-megawatt Lewis Ridge Pumped Storage Project.
 The energy storage facility in Bell County, Kentucky, will have the capacity to store electricity for up to eight hours and generate electricity to power 67,000 homes.

-Energy agency announces $475M in funding for clean energy projects on mine land sites
+Energy agency announces $475M in funding for energy projects on mine land sites

 • Associated Press

 With funding from the $1 trillion bipartisan infrastructure law, the projects in Kentucky, West Virginia and Pennsylvania advance efforts to help with the energy transition.
-The administration said the clean energy projects will strengthen the country’s energy security while helping ensure mining communities continue playing a role in the energy economy.
+The administration said the energy projects will strengthen the country’s energy security while helping ensure mining communities continue playing a role in the energy economy.

 Rye Development Selected by U.S. Department of Energy to Receive $81 Million for Lewis Ridge Pumped Storage Project